lujiefsi/lujiefsi.github.io/_pages/scholars_corner.md

 ---

 ## Welcome to Scholar's Corner
-TThe following links are resources collected from various professors' personal websites and other online resources, hoping they can be helpful for your academic journey.
+The following links are resources collected from various professors' personal websites and other online resources, hoping they can be helpful for your academic journey.

 ### Research Methodology